WattHello/QuizAppFinal/README.md

 ## Configuration

-1. Create a `.env` file in the root directory of the project.
+1. Create a `.env` file in the backend directory of the project.

 2. Add the following environment variables to the `.env` file: